 If you want a slightly quieter place, you may want to check out the Ba Dinh area.
 This neighborhood isn’t too far from the Old Quarter and it’s close to many of Hanoi’s best museums.
 Another good choice is Tay Ho, which is an expat enclave with some great options for dining and nightlife.

-For a detailed look at the best places to stay, check out our guide to the best hostels in Hanoi.
-To save you time, I’ve gone ahead and narrowed down the top three hostels below, including the best overall hostel, the best party hostel, and the best hostel for solo travelers in Hanoi.
+To save you time on finding a cheap place to stay in Hanoi, I’ve gone ahead and narrowed down the top hostels in Hanoi below, including the best overall hostel, the best party hostel, and the best hostel for solo travelers in Hanoi.
 Barring that, the parks are nice!

 Overall Best Hostel in Hanoi – The Signature Inn